drdragon79/infosec-stuff/Windows/Windows Internals/Uncategorized/Policies.md

 ### LocalAccountTokenFilterPolicy
-- Feature implimented by [[User Account Control]] that strips any local account of its administrative privileges when loggin in remotely.
+- Feature implemented by [User Account Control](../Security/User%20Account%20Control.md) that strips any local account of its administrative privileges when login in remotely.
-- Can be disabled using [[reg#reg]]:
+- Can be disabled using [reg](../../Commands/reg.md#add):
 ```powershell
 reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /t REG_DWORD /v LocalAccountTokenFilterPolicy /d 1
 ```